|Quintec, Aztec, Toltec, by McKee, Kemple or Smith

 This is a Kemple glass bowl in the Quintec pattern.
 Kemple glass purchased the "tec" pattern molds from the McKee glass company and made these patterns in milk glass and colors.
 This bowl is in an amber marigold color!.
 Measures 7.5" across and 3.25" high.
 It sold for $24.99, date and place unknown.

 As with most of the "tec" patterns that are iridized, the iridization is quite light on this Aztec tumbler.
 It sold in 2011 for $185.
 A piece listed as an Aztec 9-inch plate with, "Molans Furniture" inscribed on it, sold in 2004 for $185.
-In 2018, a marigold tumbler wint a pinpoint on the top edge sold for $15.
+In 2018, a marigold tumbler with a pinpoint on the top edge sold for $15.
+In 2019, a marigold tumbler brought $85.

 This was described at a Toltec butter dish when it sold at the ICGA convention auction in 2012.
 It was listed as lightly iridized and brought $65.
 Photo courtesy of Seeck Auctions.